 The County is committed to providing technical, mapping, and GIS support of our municipal MS4 communities (sixteen municipalities within Ulster County are independently regulated under the MS4 Stormwater program).
-The County offered technical assistance to two MS4 municipalities this reporting period.
-The County also continues to offer a lending library of water testing and training materials in support of watershed groups and municipalities.
+The County offered technical assistance to one MS4 municipality this reporting period.
+The County also continues to provide technical assistance to watershed groups across the county.

 Stormwater information brochures are available to the public in the tourism kiosk in the County Office Building's lobby.
-The Department of the Environment also provides literature for various County as well as town environmental events (limited due to the COVID-19 Pandemic).
 In addition, the Ulster County Department of Health distributed 650 brochures on the Food Service Waste Reduction Act and Stormwater Pollution Prevention Guide for the Food Service Industry to Ulster County restaurants with their permit renewals.
 These brochures were created by the Department of the Environment and are distributed annually by the Department of Health.